KotlinCS 124 LogoJava

 AI agents move past interactive prompting like ChatGPT—which many of you are probably familiar with—and allows AI to understand and update source code directly, with configurable engagement with the human user.
 Note that we are not going to teach you “vibe coding”, although we would support students experimenting with this completely hands-off approach on their own independent projects.
 AI agents are tremendously powerful and capable, but we’re going to learn how to keep that power under control.
 To borrow an analogy from Karpathy’s talk, we’ll be sure to keep our AI agents on a leash—and we must always understand the software AI helps us create!

 CS 124 has always had students complete a multi-part Android programming project.
-Starting in Fall 2025, the lessons and video instructions for the project will demonstrate how to use coding agents to complete portions of the project.
-We’ll discuss effective prompting strategies, understanding AI-generated changes, AI-generated code quality, test-driven development patterns, and how to redirect AI when it gets off track.
+Starting in Spring 2026, we’re taking this to the next level with My Project: each student will design and build their own unique Android app, working with AI coding agents throughout the process.
+We’ll discuss effective prompting strategies, understanding AI-generated changes, AI-generated code quality, and how to redirect AI when it gets off track.

 More specifically, our learning objectives related to AI-supported programming include: